 We’ve put together this guide to help you experience the Sunshine Coast Art Crawl to the fullest.

 Visit the Coast Cultural Alliance website for a list of participating studios, galleries, and venues that are located between Langdale and Earls Cove.
-Listings for each participant are available online; you’ll find bios, links, images of their work, and even videos.
-You can also download a PDF copy of the Sunshine Coast Art Crawl brochure here or pick up a hardcopy of the brochure at the Gibsons and Sechelt Visitor Centres.
+Listings for each participant are available online in September; you’ll find bios, links, images of their work, and even videos.
+You can also download a PDF copy of the Sunshine Coast Art Crawl brochure or pick up a hard copy of the brochure at the Gibsons and Sechelt Visitor Centres starting in late September.

 Leading up to the event, keep an eye on the Coast Cultural Alliance’s Instagram account for insight into what you can expect from this year’s Art Crawl.
 And during the event, each venue will be marked with a sign, so keep an eye out for those!

 This year, there are 188 venues featuring hundreds of artists participating in the Art Crawl.
 Unless you’re highly committed, it’s unlikely you’ll get to see them all.
 Our best advice?
 Pick a theme, community, or event and plan your Art Crawl around that.
 This will help you narrow down your list of “must-see” stops.